Setup HTML5

 option to your build command will apply more advanced minification to the generated JavaScript.
 By default, Closure Compiler will be used to minify, but you can specify -yui

 to use YUI Compressor instead.
-Both minification tools require Java to be installed.

 Launch Options